nevakee716/Tree/help/Help_layout.md

 List the popOut that you want to be used. (ex:scriptname1,popName1#scriptname2,popName2)

+### Horizontal Spacing factor:

+Horizontal Spacing Factor * nbr Char + Horizontal Offset = distance between node of the tree Usually 6 is a good value

-### Horizontal Spacing :
+### Horizontal Offset :

-Usually 150 is a good value
+Horizontal Spacing Factor * nbr Char + Horizontal Offset = distance between node of the tree Usually 20 is a good value

 ### Right Branch Node ID : (mandatory)